-This year we are offering pupils the option of studying either one or both of our 'Future Ready' courses.
-For full details of what these courses offer, please read our 'How Many GCSEs?' brochure for full details.
+King's High is unique in offering pupils the option of studying either one or both of our 'Future Ready' courses.
+For full details of what these courses offer, please read our 'How Many GCSEs?' brochure.

 Will I definitely get to study the subjects that I choose?